 The task of narrowing to a list of 29 has never been more challenging.
-Indeed, in assembling the list, I always make the same observation: the list of restaurants omitted from The Charlottesville 29 is actually greater testimony to the quality of Charlottesville dining than those on the 29.
+In assembling the list, I always make the same observation: the list of restaurants omitted from The Charlottesville 29 is greater testimony to the quality of Charlottesville dining than those on the 29.
 As in: “if ___ is not one of our area’s essential 29 restaurants, Charlottesville must have an amazing dining scene.”
 Fill in the blank with any of a number of very good restaurants.

 The Charlottesville 29 has a similarly harsh cut-off.
 Little separates the 29th most deserving restaurant from the 30th.
 And as with the NCAA Selection Committee’s choices, while there are some restaurant entries with which most would agree, there may be others on which reasonable minds could differ.